 In addition to the standard student services offered by the college, veterans can receive added assistance from the regional office of the Veterans Administration (VA).
-Since educational benefits are paid directly to veterans by the regional VA office, veterans who enroll are directly responsible to the college for the payment of their tuition and fees, regardless of the timeliness in which their VA checks are received.
+The tuition and fees of veterans eligible for the Post 9-11 GI-Bill are paid directly to the college by the VA.
+Since educational benefits for other veterans are paid directly to the veterans, they are directly responsible to the college for the payment of their tuition and fees, regardless of the timeliness in which their VA checks are received.
 Wor-Wic recognizes and adheres to VA standards and strives to assist veterans as much as possible in resolving discrepancies that relate to educational programming.